Alex23087/chupikapi/README.md

 ```
 Where in the first `PIKA...` you can have as many number of `A` as you want, and in the last `...CHU` you can have as many number of `U` as you want.
 This has no meaning for Pikachu, but it can be helpful if you are not bilingual yet, to make sense of the sentences.

-To return a value then you simply put it as the last statement of the function.
+To return a value then you simply put it as the last statement of the move.

 #### Example:
 Say that you want to teach Pikachu a new move that adds 1 to a variable and returns it.
 You can do this by saying: